alexxiyang/shiro-redis/docs/README.md

 For example:

-If you create SimpleAuthenticationInfo like the following:
+If you create `SimpleAuthenticationInfo` like this:
 ```java
 @Override
 protected AuthenticationInfo doGetAuthenticationInfo(AuthenticationToken token) throws AuthenticationException {